splunk-soar-connectors/talosintelligencev2/README.md

 Type: **investigate**
 Read only: **True**

-Provides informations on an urls reputation, enabling you to take proper action against untrusted, and unwated resources.
+Provides information on an url's reputation, enabling you to take proper action against untrusted, and unwanted resources.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS